-We all want to pass the CPA exam on our first attempt.
-How can we study and get prepared in the most efficient and effective way?
-Here are my CPA exam tips for you.
+We all want to pass the CPA Exam on our first attempt.
+How can we study and prepare in the most efficient and effective way?
+Here are my CPA Exam tips for you.

-The more efficient you are, the less time required to complete the preparation.
+The more efficient you are, the less time is required to complete the preparation.
 Additionally, you can discover how to study for the CPA Exam using Becker for more specific tips.

 You’ve got to know the enemy before the attack.